Occupational and Environmental Medicine

 • completed Stage A of the Occupational and Environmental Medicine Advanced Training Program

-• completed RACP Basic Training in Adult Internal Medicine, including the RACP Written and Clinical Examinations
+• completed RACP Basic Training in Adult Internal Medicine, including the Written and Clinical Examinations

-• have Fellowship of the Royal Australian College of General Practitioners
+• hold Fellowship of the Royal Australian College of General Practitioners

-• have Fellowship of the Royal New Zealand College of General Practitioners
+• hold Fellowship of the Royal New Zealand College of General Practitioners

-• have Fellowship of the Australian College of Rural and Remote Medicine (applicable from 31 March 2019 application round)
+• hold Fellowship of the Australian College of Rural and Remote Medicine

 Application Process